Krakow Christmas Market

 5. Krakow Christmas market is perfect for foodies !

 If you love exploring new flavours then Krakow is a great place to visit at this time of year.
 Sizzling sausages on an open fire, hunter’s stew, fresh cheese from the Polish mountains and don’t forget a bewildering array of beer, vodka and very tasty flavoured spirits.

 A visit to the Christmas market in Krakow is a great introduction to this fascinating country but if you have already visited Krakow before then it’s still worth visiting again when the city is dressed in all it’s Christmas finery.

-All of the photographs on this page were taken by the very talented Polish photographer, Tom Rollauer.
+Most of the photographs on this page were taken by the very talented Polish photographer, Tom Rollauer.
 You can contact him on his Facebook page here.